lasseufpa/speedup-rt/README.md

 ## Single RT scenes augmentation (only one scenario)
 ### Matrix interpolation (example)
 Considering that your current directory is `channel_augmentation`, execute one of the following commands.
-These examples consider the St. Canyon scenario, a geometric 2D channel model and the final result if CDF plot format.
+These examples consider the St. Canyon scenario, a geometric 2D channel model and the final result if CDF plot format was chosen.

 ```bash
 python3 single_augmentation.py --file ../data_generator/datasets/canyon_based_sionna_dataset_1001_test_0.2.mb --interp-type matrix --channel nb --plot-type cdf --ant-pattern ula